-As a landlord, you want the best possible tenant in your rental.
-Therefore, you may be wondering which questions you should be asking during the screening process in order to weed out undesirable applicants and find a good long-term tenant, it’s important to ask questions that will help you to understand if your applicant will meet your expectations and vice versa.
+As a landlord, you want the best possible tenant to occupy your rental.
+Therefore, you may wonder what kinds of questions you should ask during the tenant screening process.
+In order to weed out undesirable applicants and find a good long-term tenant, it’s important to ask questions that will help you to understand if your applicant will meet your expectations and vice versa.

 - Good credit score